drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/04-production-polish/01-seo-basics.md

 `jekyll-sitemap` is even smaller.
 It walks every page and post and writes `sitemap.xml` at the root.
 You then submit that URL once to [Google Search Console](https://search.google.com/search-console) and [Bing Webmaster Tools](https://www.bing.com/webmasters); they re-fetch it on a schedule.
 Submission is not required - sitemaps help crawlers discover new pages faster and confirm canonical URLs, but Google will find your site through links anyway.
 See the [plugin README](https://github.com/jekyll/jekyll-sitemap) for what it includes and how to exclude pages.

 `robots.txt` is the file most often misunderstood.
-It is **advisory** - well-behaved crawlers honour it; badly-behaved ones do not.
+It is **advisory** - well-behaved crawlers honor it; badly-behaved ones do not.
 It tells search engines which paths to *crawl*, not which to *index*; a page can still be indexed if linked from elsewhere, even with `Disallow:` set.
 It is **not** a security mechanism - listing a path in `robots.txt` advertises that the path exists.
 For an engineering blog, you almost always want the same minimal file: allow everything and point at the sitemap.

 ## Walkthrough